ITM University (Gwalior): Campus

 ITM University is located at a highly visible site on NH 75 in the city of Gwalior, Madhya Pradesh.
 Each department has its own building with laboratory, library and computer facilities.
 The 'NAAD' amphitheater has a seating capacity of more than 3000 people is being used for cultural and co-curricular activities of the Institutes.
-The university has 4 Boy's hostel & 1 Girl's hostel, namely Nalanda, Narmada, Sadipani, Shantiniketan and Girls Cottage of bedding 120, 320, 320, 200,& 120 respectively with two blocks of mess & dining of approximately 26,000 sq. feet with a semi-mechanized system of cooking, having enough space for dining & mess facility for 600 & 520 respectively persons at a time.
+The university has four Boy's hostel for men one hostel for women.
+The hostels are called Nalanda, Narmada, Sadipani, Shantiniketan and Girls Cottage.
+They have 120, 320, 320, 200, and 120 beds respectively.
+The mess halls also have two blocks of mess halls.
+Their dining halls are approximately 26,000 square feet with a semi-mechanized system of cooking, having enough space for dining & mess facility for 600 & 520 respectively persons at a time.
 The campus also has an auditorium, on-campus nursing home and a 24-hour functional OPD, a gymnasium along with badminton, volleyball, handball, basketball courts & Indoors's play.
-ITM University recently opened the gates of new building named J.C.Bose Block.
+ITM University recently opened the gates of new building named Dheeraj Gurjar Block.